slimemold/timingcat/README.md

   selector.
 (OS X)
 - Native anyfile file selector does not allow new file.
 (OS X)
 - File selector not keyboard-navigatable.
 (OS X)
+- You can violate SQL table field uniqueness by editing the table view directly.
+  Doing so puts the table view in this weird state where you can't edit anything else, until you go back to that cell and fix it.
+Obviously, the uniqueness violation doesn't get written to the database.
+The main issue is that there is no visual indication of anything going wrong other than the fact that the table becomes uneditable (until you edit the offending cell).